AlessandroPinzi/alessandropinzi.github.io/_pages/about.md

 ## News

 [!]
-I will give a seminar at the 5th Italian Meeting on Probability and Mathe matical statistics (Palermo, 8-12 June 2026), in the contributed session organized by Giacomo Sodini and Mattia Martini.
+I will give a seminar at the 5th Italian Meeting on Probability and Mathematical Statistics (Palermo, 8-12 June 2026), in the contributed session organized by Giacomo Sodini and Mattia Martini.

 [!]
 From 22 to 27 March 2026, I will participate to the Oberwolfach workshop "Flows on Measure Spaces and Applications in Machine Learning".